tonishka/tp/docs/DeveloperGuide.md

       Expected: The updated meeting is shown on the list of meetings at the side and a success message is displayed.

    5. Test case: `update 1 in/` <br>
-      Expected: No meeting is updated and an error message is shown in the status box.
+      Expected: No meeting is updated and an error message is shown in the Result Display.

    6. Test case: `update 1 for/` <br>
-      Expected: No meeting is updated and an error message is shown in the status box.
+      Expected: No meeting is updated and an error message is shown in the Result Display.

    7. Test case: `update 1 on/21-09-2021 12:30` <br>
-      Expected: No meeting is updated and an error message is shown in the status box.
+      Expected: No meeting is updated and an error message is shown in the Result Display.

    8. Test case: `update 1` <br>
-      Expected: No meeting is updated and an error message is shown in the status box.
+      Expected: No meeting is updated and an error message is shown in the Result Display.

    9. Test case: `update 2 in/UTown` <br>
-      Expected: No meeting is updated and an error message is shown in the status box.
+      Expected: No meeting is updated and an error message is shown in the Result Display.

 ### 8.13 Cancelling a meeting